The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2025-40600: SonicWall SonicOS SSL VPN DoS Vulnerability

-CVE-2025-40600 is a denial-of-service flaw in SonicWall SonicOS SSL VPN that allows remote unauthenticated attackers to disrupt services.
-This article covers technical details, affected versions, and mitigation.
+CVE-2025-40600 is a denial of service vulnerability in SonicWall SonicOS SSL VPN interface caused by a format string flaw.
+Remote attackers can exploit this without authentication to disrupt services.
+This article covers technical details, affected versions, impact analysis, and mitigation strategies.

 CVE-2025-40600 Overview